Doug-Pardee/LightZombie/dcraw/Linux/README.markdown

 Rename the original `dcraw` file in your LightZone installation directory and replace it with the one in this folder.
+Then you'll probably need to do a `chmod +x dcraw` to make it executable.

 At the moment, the
 [updated Linux dcraw](https://github.com/Doug-Pardee/LightZombie/raw/Unstable/dcraw/Linux/dcraw)